SatoshiumAI/satoshium-us/attestor/definitions/README.md

 > **Version identity → Which governed state?**

-Exact version syntax remains implementation/open architecture and is not defined here.
+The first production objects exercise version identity as `V1.0`.
+Versioning governs when a change preserves the existing version and when a new canonical statement or governed version is required.

 ### Relevant State
 The material temporal, lifecycle, publication, or source-state context applicable to an Attestation, governed input, Evaluation, or Trust Statement.